 Throughout our testing, we found that the most durable products were all-aluminum, such as the Ideal Electrician Level and the Milwaukee 7-inch Billet.
 We performed a drop test from an eight-foot step ladder onto level concrete to test durability, orienting each product with the broad or viewing edge toward the ground horizontally.
 Our goal was to test the durability and vulnerability of the vials.
 No vials broke during our testing, but we did witness failures in frames and trim features.
 The saving grace of the cheaper plastic levels such as the Winnsty Spirit and the Johnson was their relatively low weight and were therefore undamaged.

 Bubble Readability and Viscosity

 The real trait of note in this test was the viscosity of the fluid in the vial.
 Comparing vials side by side in a 'bubble race test,' we discovered the Winnsty Spirit had the slowest bubble movement and a tiny viewing window on the top spine.
 The Qooltek Laser Level Pro had the fastest bubble, but the added feature of a laser helped to offset that drawback.
 All the levels tested had yellow-tinted high visibility vials, but the Craftsman scored points for being the easiest to read with its magnified horizontal level that is twice as large as the Ideal.
 Our testers also appreciated the mirrors the Workpro had on the plumb level to read along the top spine.

 Nine out of ten of the products tested had magnets along one spine.
 The Qooltek could not compete as it lacked this useful feature.
-All of the magnetic levels were test upside down on metal venting and tapped with two fingers.
+All of the magnetic levels were tested upside down on metal venting and tapped with two fingers.
 While subjective, this was meant to imitate bumping or jostling in a typical work environment.

 Most levels were knocked away easily with a tap from two fingers.
 The Craftsman and Workpro took four fingers to knock off, and the Ideal held strong against a push taking second place.
-Coming in as the strongest, the Milwaukee, able to pick up and hold a five-pound weight at a 90-degree angle.
+Coming in as the strongest was the Milwaukee, able to pick up and hold a five-pound weight at a 90-degree angle.